Bob Saget's death shows how dangerous an untreated head injury can be, experts say

 Long-term effects can occur if left untreated

-Both Sachdev and Marcus urge that if you experience any symptoms after hitting your head to seek medical care immediately — as untreated head or brain injuries can have long-term effects.
+Both Sachdev and Marcus urge that if you experience any symptoms after hitting your head that you seek medical care immediately — as untreated head or brain injuries can have long-term effects.

 "If repeated head traumas occur, the side effects and complications can mount.
 But even in the short term from just one injury, you can have long-term effects like concentration trouble, visual difficulty, blurry vision," Marcus said.